 Climate Crisis: Averting Chaos in a Warming World online handbook (pdf; 94kb)

-- A critical understanding of the key theoretical debates on the environment, political ecology and the climate crisis, including an understanding of the debate over the Anthropocene
+- Understand the key theoretical debates on the environment, political ecology and the climate crisis, including an understanding of the debate over the Anthropocene

-- An understanding of the nature and history of the carbon economy
+- Understand the nature and history of the carbon economy

-- An understanding of the relationship between climate movements, the state, carbon industries and corporations, and mechanisms for sustainable transitions, and applying this understanding to country case studies
+- Understand the relationship between climate movements, the state, carbon industries and corporations, and mechanisms for sustainable transitions, and applying this understanding to country case studies

-- A capacity to identify, understand and critique the agreements and policies of the institutions and governments involved in climate negotiations at a global level.
+- Identify, understand and critique the agreements and policies of the institutions and governments involved in climate negotiations at a global level.

 Start of programme: 20 July - 31 July 2020